dooooshi/AdminIdeomni/docs/mto/mto_2/business-rules.md

 - `releaseTime`: Must be future timestamp
 - `settlementTime`: Must be after releaseTime
 - `overallPurchaseBudget`: Must be positive decimal
+- **Note**: `activityId` is NOT a parameter - it's determined from the manager's authentication context

 **Validation Rules**:
 - Settlement time must be after release time